Phil Coke: Detroit Tigers

+In the 2012 World Series against the San Francisco Giants, Coke struck out a record-setting seven consecutive batters in 3 1/3 innings.
+After striking out the side in the 9th inning of Game 4, he allowed the series-winning run in the 10th and took the loss.
+Coke finished the 2012 Postseason allowing one run in 10 2/3 innings (0.84 ERA) and striking out 13 batters, setting a Tigers record.

+Coke struggled throughout the 2013 season, failing as a setup man and lefty specialist.
+He suffered a groin injury in late April and was placed on the disabled list on May 1.
+Tossing only 38 1/3 innings on the year, Coke's ERA ballooned to a career-high 5.40.
+On August 20, the Tigers demoted him to Triple-A and promoted left-handed pitcher José Álvarez to the major league roster.
+He returned as a September call-up, but suffered an elbow injury on September 18.
+Following a setback, he was unable to return for the regular season.
+Coke was added to the Tigers roster for the American League Championship Series against the Boston Red Sox.
+He was used exclusively against left-handed batters, allowing one run in an inning of work spread across four games.

 In 2014, his final season with the Tigers, Coke posted a 5–2 record with 41 strikeouts and a 3.88 ERA in 58 innings pitched.
+He became a free agent following the season.

 Chicago Cubs

-In March 2015, Coke signed a minor league contract with the Chicago Cubs, receiving a non-roster invitation to spring training.
+On March 7, 2015, Coke signed a minor league contract with the Chicago Cubs, receiving a non-roster invitation to spring training.
 Coke earned a $2.25 million salary upon making the team.
+He had his contract selected to the major league roster on March 30.
 Coke had a 6.30 ERA in 16 appearances, allowing left-handed batters to hit .304 (7-for-23) against him.
 He was designated for assignment by the Cubs on May 18, and released by the club on May 26.

 Toronto Blue Jays

 On May 30, 2015, Coke signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
 On June 11, the Blue Jays purchased Coke's contract from Triple-A. He took the mound for the first time with Toronto on June 14, pitching two scoreless innings in a 13–5 win over the Boston Red Sox.
 He became a free agent again on June 22, after he declined his minor-league assignment by the Blue Jays.